 Boomtown recognizes the importance of adequate, hygienic toilet facilities for all visitors, especially those with medical conditions.
 We provide wide-access portaloo-type toilets situated throughout the site.

-Wide access toilets are locked to ensure cleanliness - keys for accessible toilets can be arranged by contacting the access team.
+Wide access toilets are locked to ensure cleanliness - RADAR keys for accessible toilets can be arranged via the Access Application Form.

 Boomtown has a fully operational hospital on site, full ambulance access and emergency exit routes.
 The Meadow campsites have 24/hr a day radio contact with Event Control who handle any emergency response required.
 Please make sure you carry medical information with you at all times and inform The Meadow staff of any concerns.

-For more information on the medical and welfare facilities available on site, please see the Medical & Welfare page or email firstname.lastname@example.org for further info.
+For more information on the medical and welfare facilities available on site, please see the medical & welfare section on website or email firstname.lastname@example.org for further info.

 Yes, check out the ticket page for a breakdown on all public transport ticket packages available.